 After you have selected which students will receive Title I services, you must send a letter informing parents that their child is eligible to receive these services.
 You may or may not require these letters to come back to you.
 However, if a parent refuses Title I services, you must have that parent's signature on file.
-Sample parent permission forms.
+See www.nd.gov/dpi/SchoolStaff/FTP/TitleI/Targeted/permission/ for sample parent permission forms.